 When traveling to places where the water isn’t potable, you can bring your own filter or purifier rather than buying single-use plastic bottles.
 We have used a Steripen (although we have to admit it didn’t live up to our expectations).
 The Lifestraw is a highly rated water purifier for travelers and backpackers, too.

 #12 Don’t Forget a Reusable Shopping Bag

 One of our favorite eco friendly travel products that we travel with is our cloth shopping bag.
 In fact, we think it is one of the eco friendly travel essentials – and we never travel without it!

-Always tucked into my day pack, we use it for shopping at the market, as a tote for the beach and for our picnic lunches.
+Always tucked into my day pack, we use it to carry home items from the grocery store instead of opting for plastic bags, for shopping at the local produce market, as a tote for the beach and for our picnic lunches.